-- CO1 Explain the framework for the preparation and presentation of financial statements. - CO2 Extend the relevant Accounting Standards to solve practical problems based on Accounting Standards. - CO3 Prepare Value Added Statements, identify reportable segments and compute the value of human capital. - Explain the convergence of International Financial Reporting Standards in India and the formulation of Indian Accounting Standards.
+- CO1 Explain the framework for the preparation and presentation of financial statements. - CO2 Extend the relevant Accounting Standards to solve practical problems based on Accounting Standards. - Prepare Value Added Statements, segment reports and compute the value of human capital. - Explain the convergence of International Financial Reporting Standards in India and the formulation of Indian Accounting Standards.